sega pattern,

 Spring Boot is a framework built on top of the Spring framework that simplifies the development of Java applications, including microservices.

-It provides a convention-over-configuration approach, auto-configuration, and embedded servers, allowing developers to quickly create
+It provides a convention-over-configuration approach, auto-configuration, and embedded servers, allowing developers to quickly create production-ready microservices with minimal setup.

 Spring Boot is basically an extension of the Spring framework which eliminated the boilerplate configurations required for setting up a Spring application.